Unit tests

 Test parallelization is run using the pytest-xdist ↗ testing plugin.

-Parallelizing tests will involve sending pending tests to any of the available workers, without any guaranteed orders.
+Parallelizing tests involves sending pending tests to any available workers, without guaranteed orders.
 Any tests that require global/shared state and anticipate changes being made by other preceding tests should be adjusted accordingly.

-1. After enabling these tests, you should see the :transforms-python:pytest task being run in the CI logs when you commit.
+1. After enabling tests, you should see the :transforms-python:pytest task running in the CI logs when you commit.

-2. Tests are discovered based on test_ at the beginning of both the file and function names.
-This is standard to PyTest convention.
+2. Tests are discovered based on the test_ prefix at the beginning of both the file and function names.
+This is a pytest convention.

-3. A quick way to get example records is to open the dataset in the Code Workbook console and call .collect().
+3. A quick way to get example records is to open a dataset in the Code Workbook console and call .collect().

-4. To obtain a Python-formatted schema, open the dataset preview, then open the Columns tab and click Copy and then Copy PySpark Schema.
+4. To obtain a Python-formatted schema, open the dataset preview, then open the Columns tab and select Copy > Copy PySpark Schema.